schoolcoding2/sass-programming-2023-24/Notes/lists.md

 We store values inside of lists
 The values of the items can be of different [[types]] **order matters** in a list
+MAKE SURE TO SEPARATE EACH LIST ITEM BY A COMMA
 # creating a list
 to make a list, we use brackets [] to surround our lists We separate the individual items with commas